Ankur2019/JS/JS_React/app_test3/README.md

-Create React App using

-### npx create-react-app react-tutorial

-or

-### create-react-app react-tutorial --use-npm

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts

 In the project directory, you can run:

-### sudo kill $(sudo lsof -t -i:3000) -> for killing process at 3000 if npm start gives error of this may not be a npm error

 ### `npm start`